Love, Truth, Peace, Freedom, & Justice

 Download PDF

-Below is the Convention of Madrid, signed on July 3, 1880, which was a series of agreements between the Sultan of Morocco and European governments that established a legal framework for Morocco and gave European countries ownership of Moroccan land and resources.
+Below is the Right of Protection in Morocco - Convention of Madrid, July 3, 1880, which was a series of agreements between the Emperor of Morocco and European governments that established a legal framework for Morocco and gave European countries feudal ownership of Moroccan land and resources in usufruct.

 Purpose